YoussefE95/Pop-Setup/README.md

     * one-hi

 Discord is themed using [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) and the css files can be found in ~/.config/beautdisc/
+* Note: make sure to get the debian discord and not flatpak, not sure why BeautifulDiscord doesn't work with the flatpak install

 I got the Regolith gruvbox theme from [this](https://github.com/regolith-linux/regolith-styles) repository where there's many other regolith themes.
 For gruvbox-light, I simply copied gruvbox and changed the colors